 Asset Forfeiture: How to File A Claim

-Defense Manual, as well as a subscription to the FEAR Brief
+Defense Manual, as well as a subscription to the

-by lawyers who try to wing it through forfeiture's treacherous maze of procedures
+mistakes frequently made by lawyers who try to wing it through forfeiture's treacherous maze of procedures for

 This text will be replaced